Fast Power Curve Approximation for Posterior Analyses: The Sampling Distribution of Posterior Probabilities

 \subsection{Analytical Approximations to the Posterior}

-Traditional approaches to power curve approximation for posterior analyses require that we explore the sampling distribution of posterior probabilities for various sample sizes $n$.
-These approaches are slow for several reasons.
-First, in the absence of conjugate priors, we typically use computational methods to approximate the posterior for each generated sample.
-Second, we must simulate many samples from the prior predictive distribution of $\boldsymbol{Y}^{_{(n)}}$ to reliably estimate power for each value of $n$ explored.
-Third, we may wastefully consider sample sizes for the study that are much too large or small when searching for a suitable sample size $n$.
-Our method for power curve approximation addresses these three sources of computational inefficiency.
-To address the first source of inefficiency, we leverage normal approximations to the posterior of $\theta$ based on limiting results.
+Traditional approaches to power curve approximation for posterior analyses require that we estimate the sampling distribution of posterior probabilities for various sample sizes $n$.
+These approaches are slow because we wastefully estimate \emph{entire} sampling distributions for sample sizes that are much too large or small when searching for a suitable sample size $n$.
+To map posterior probabilities to low-dimensional hypercubes and explore segments of sampling distributions, we leverage normal approximations to the posterior of $\theta$ based on limiting results.
 In this subsection, we overview several analytical posterior approximation methods and conditions that must hold for these approximations to be suitable.